rui314/mold/README.md

 Since mold is a drop-in replacement, you should be able to use it without reading its manual.
-However, if you need it, [mold's man page](docs/mold.md) is available.
+However, if you need it, [mold's man page](docs/mold.md) is available online.
 You can read the same manual by running `man mold`.

 </details>